mstocco/mariostoc.co/content/traininglog/20220424-ironman2022-18weeksout.md

 Run 50-60 minutes EASY w/ buddies.
 I'd prefer 50 minutes.
 Certainly no more than 60 minutes.
 Please keep the route on the flat side.
 And the pace on the easy side.

-Rollers ~ 30 minutes.
-Nice post run spin to cool down.
+Rollers ~ 30 mins post-run spin to cool down.

 ### NOTES
 Total Time: **77 Minutes** &nbsp; Run: **8 km**